toralf/torutils/README.md

 ²Thousands of new TLS connections are opened within second/s, stayed for about hours, then closed suddenly.

-³Much longer rampup time before the maximum is reached.
+³Much longer ramp-up time before maximum is reached.

 ### Quick start